lighthall-lab/lab-manual/policies.md

 ## Meetings
 ### Weekly lab meetings
-Weekly lab meetings will be focused on project presentations and going over new data or methods.
+We will alternate between having a biweekly **lab meeting** and a biweekly **journal club**.
+Lab meetings will be focused on project presentations, practice talks and going over new data or methods.
 Lab meetings will last no longer than 1 hour.
 If at the end of 1 hour, we need more time to discuss something, we will either take a break before continuing or schedule another meeting.
 Lab meeting agendas and notes will be maintained in the `#lab-meetings` channel on Slack.
 All full-time lab members are expected to attend the weekly lab meeting.
 All part-time lab members (including undergraduates) are welcome to attend but attendance is not required.

+#### Journal clubs
+The journal club will be focused on discussing new and/or important research articles.
+All undergraduates are expected to sign up for at least one journal club each semester.
+Journal club sign up lists will be set in the Google Drive docuemnt for Weekly Lab Meetings.
+Undergraduates will also be expected to select an article to disuss during the journal club.
+Articles can either be selected from the Journal Club meetings folder on the Google Drive, or a student can select another article of their choosing, as long as it's relevant, no older than 2 years and is a peer-reviewed journal.
+Journal club topics will be set in the `#papers` channel on Slack.

 ### Individual meetings
 At the beginning of each semester, I will set a schedule to meet with each full-time lab member for one hour a week.
 If we do not have anything to discuss in a given week, that's fine; we can just say hi or cancel it.
-### Journal clubs & Lab meetings
-We will alternate between having a biweekly **lab meeting** and a biweekly **journal club**.
-Lab meeting topics will include project presentations, article discussions, and practice talks.
-The journal club will be focused on discussing new and/or important research articles.
-Some weeks, we'll discuss a single article that everyone has read; other weeks, we'll each read a paper on a specific theme and do mini-presentations on each paper.
-Journal club topics will be set in the `#papers` channel on Slack.

-As with our internal lab meetings, all full-time lab members are expected to attend, and part-time lab members are invited but not required to attend.

 ## Deadlines
 If you need something from me by a particular deadline, please inform me as soon as you are aware of the deadline so that I can allocate my time as efficiently as possible.
 I will expect at least one week's notice, but I greatly prefer two weeks' notice.
 I will *require* two weeks' notice for letters of recommendation.
 If you do not adhere to these guidelines, I may not be able to meet your deadline.
 Please note that this applies to reading/ commenting on abstracts, papers, and manuscripts, in addition to filling out paperwork, etc.